 The norm in Milan is a coffee and a brioche.
 Brioche, as it’s called here (in other parts of Italy you’ll hear “cornetto”), is a relative of French croissant, but not exactly that.
 I think Italians would be quite offended if you called their beloved morning pastry by the French name, so stick to “una brioche” when ordering at a local pasticceria (bakery).

-The coffee can be a simple shot of espresso, a cappuccino, or pretty much any type of coffee you like (I don’t mean pumpkin frappuccino, though).
-Remember that coffee with milk, like cappuccino or caffe latte, is only consumed in the morning, so this is your chance to enjoy it.
+The coffee can be a simple shot of espresso, a cappuccino, or pretty much any type of coffee you like.
+Remember that coffee with milk, like cappuccino or Caffè latte, is only consumed in the morning, so this is your chance to enjoy it.

 Breakfast is Local

 Ideally, find a bakery in the neighborhood where you are staying.
-If you booked a room in the hotel, I’d skip the breakfast.
+If you booked a room in a hotel, I’d skip breakfast.
 There are way too many options for breakfast in Milan that are both awesome and affordable.

 Breakfast is Quick

 If you want to have your breakfast like a true Italian, you’ll have to stand.
 Order at the bar and have your cappuccino and brioche right there, while the bartender is serving other customers.
 Italians have their morning coffee incredibly quickly.
-Two sips, two bites, and they are on the go!
+Two sips, two bites, and they are good to go!

 It’s not uncommon for cafes to have different prices on the menu, depending whether you eat al banco (at the bar) or al tavolo (at the table).
 The advantage here is that having a coffee at the bar will save you some money.
 The price for a cappuccino can be twice higher at the table.